ddaza/MyRetail/README.md

 # myRetail Reactive Store Front

-follow the instructions to run myRetail website:
+follow the instructions to run MyRetail website:

+Prerequisite:
+ - install `yarn` on your Node enviroment
+    `npm install yarn -g`
+ - make sure your Node version is at least >= 6.0

 * On the root folder you want to start by:
   ```sh